8.5 Budgets and Staffing

 Visit ANA’s interactive Principles of Nurse Staffing infographic.

-Read more information about patient acuity tools in the “Prioritization” chapter.
+Read more information about client acuity tools in the “Prioritization” chapter.

 Cost-Effective Nursing Care